FastheDeveloper/react-native-rise-sdui-server/README.md

 }
 ```

-##### This is an image of the base output
+##### This is an image of the header output

 <img alt="Bare App " src="./assets/tutorial/headerUpdate.png" width="300" />

-To finalize the Homescreen design, we'll use this code, which will automatically update the app.
+To finalize the design, we'll update the other components in our homescreen component, which will automatically update the app.

 ```typescript
 import {